Raulvalverdeleal/the-code-vault/README.md

 We welcome contributions from developers of all levels!
 Here’s how you can contribute:

 1. **Fork the repository.**
-2. Create a new branch for your feature: `git checkout -b feature/new-helper`.
+2. Create a new branch for your feature: `git checkout -b language/new-helper`.
 3. Add your snippet or helper to the appropriate folder.
 4. Ensure your code includes comments explaining its purpose and usage.
 5. Submit a pull request with a brief explanation of your contribution.

+> [!NOTE]
+> Code snippets can use any file extension.
+> They must be self-contained within a single file and should not rely on external dependencies (other than the framework or library they are intended for).

 ### Contribution Guidelines